Herb Elliott

-Herbert James Elliott AC MBE (born 25 February 1938) is a former Australian athlete and arguably the world's greatest middle distance runner of his era.
-In August 1958 he set the world record in the mile run, clocking 3:54.5, 2.7 seconds under the record held by Derek Ibbotson; later in the month he set the 1500 metres world record, running 3.36.0, 2.1 seconds under the record held by Stanislav Jungwirth.
+Herbert James Elliott AC MBE (born 25 February 1938) is a former Australian athlete and arguably the world's greatest middle-distance runner of his era.
+In August 1958 he set the world record in the mile run, clocking 3:54.5, 2.7 seconds under the record held by Derek Ibbotson; later in the month he set the 1500 metres world record, running 3:36.0, 2.1 seconds under the record held by Stanislav Jungwirth.
 In the 1500 metres at the 1960 Rome Olympics, he won the gold medal and bettered his own world record with a time of 3:35.6.

 Herb Elliot never lost a mile run and accomplished 36 wins over this distance.
 During his career, he broke four minutes for the mile on 17 occasions.

 Elliott retired from athletics soon after the 1960 Olympics, at the age of 22.
-He made a career in business, and at one time was chairman of Fortescue Metals Group.
+He made a career in business, and at one time was chairman of Fortescue.
 He was also chairman of Global Corporate Challenge health initiative.

 Biography

 Elliott was born on 25 February 1938 at Kensington Hospital, Perth, Western Australia, to Herb and Eileen Elliott, née Carmody.
-He attended Christian Brothers College, Perth.
-The intense sporting culture at Christian Brothers provided an ideal grounding for Elliott to reach the highest levels of athletic achievement.
-Elliott also attended the University of Cambridge.
+He attended Aquinas College, Perth, where he was Head Prefect in the Class of 1955.
+The intense sporting culture at Aquinas provided an ideal grounding for Elliott to reach the highest levels of athletic achievement.

 On 6 August 1958, Elliott set a new world record for the mile (3:54.5) at Morton Stadium in Dublin.
 Later that month he broke the 1500 metres world record in Gothenburg with a time of 3:36.0.
 His closest Australian rival at the time was Merv Lincoln.